 Although we can’t physically be in the same room to discuss these books, Zoom and various other social media platforms have allowed us to continue talking about the books we love and cherish.
 Book clubs have not just formed online, they have migrated there.

-Remember, if you are looking for the best way to send your books to friends and loved ones, Hermes Postable offers a fantastic letter-box friendly service that can be used to collect from the comfort of your home.
+Remember, if you are looking for the best way to send your books to friends and loved ones, Evri Postable offers a fantastic letter-box friendly service that can be used to collect from the comfort of your home.

 We understand the current situation is challenging and uncertain for everyone, but we want to assure you that at Parcel2Go, we take the health and safety of our people, our couriers and our customers very seriously.
 We want to help all our customers continue to send their parcels as safely and securely as possible.